UWrc/UWrc.github.io/docs/resources/glossary.md

 <a name="Port_Forwarding" /> <br /><br /><br />

 [**Port Forwarding**](#port_forwarding): Port forwarding, also known as port mapping, is a networking technique that redirects network traffic from one port on a local machine to another port on a remote machine.
 It serves as a way to facilitate communication between devices across networks, enabling services hosted on specific ports to be accessed securely and efficiently.
-Instructions to set up Port Forwarding: [**Setup > SSH Port forwarding**](https://hyak.uw.edu/docs/getting-started/portforwarding).
+Instructions to set up Port Forwarding: [**SSH Port Forwarding**](https://hyak.uw.edu/docs/getting-started/portforwarding).

 <a name="queue" /> <br /><br /><br />